virtual-labs/exp-spectral-estimates-iitd/experiment/theory.md

 <p>
   The <b>windowed periodogram</b> is a widely used technique for estimating the
-  <i>Power Spectral Density (PSD)</i> of a signal.
-It enhances the classical periodogram
-  by mitigating spectral leakage through the application of a windowing function.
+  <i>Power Spectral Density (PSD)</i> of a discrete-time signal.
+Here a window function is applied to the finite-length signal before computing its Fourier transform.
+The use of a window significantly reduces spectral leakage, which arises from the abrupt truncation of finite-duration signals, thereby providing a more reliable estimate of the signal spectrum.
+It enhances the classical periodogram by mitigating spectral leakage through the application of a windowing function.
-  This technique is essential in signal processing for accurate frequency-domain analysis.
 </p>

 <h3>Classical Periodogram</h3>